 Optimal Portfolio Choice with Predictability in House Prices and Transaction Costs

-Are housing prices predictable?
-If so, do households take into account it when making their portfolio choices?
-We document the existence of housing returns predictability in the US at the aggregate and regional level.
-We study a model, in which housing prices are predictable and adjustment costs must be paid when there is a housing transaction.
-We show that two state variables affect the agent's decisions: (i) his wealth-house ratio; and (ii) the time-varying expected growth rate of housing prices.
-The agent buys (sells) his housing assets only when the wealth-to-housing ratio reaches an optimal upper (lower) bound.
-These bounds are time-varying and depend on the expected growth rate of housing prices.
-Finally, we use household level data from the PSID and SIPP surveys to test and support the main implications of the model.
+Are housing returns predictable?
+If so, do households take them into account when making their housing consumption and portfolio decisions?
+We document the existence of housing return predictability in the U.S. at the aggregate, census region, and state level.
+We study a portfolio choice model in which housing returns are predictable and adjustment costs must be paid when a house is purchased or sold.
+We show that two state variables affect the agent's decisions: 1) her wealth-to-housing ratio; and 2) the time-varying expected growth rate of house prices.
+The agent buys (sells) her housing assets only when the wealth-to-housing ratio reaches an optimal upper (lower) bound.
+These bounds are time-varying and depend on the expected growth rate of house prices.
+Finally, we use household level data from the PSID and SIPP surveys to test and support the model's main implications.

 Suggested Citation: Suggested Citation